Peace of Mind (Boston song): Lyrics and music

-The song is about the people Scholz worked with at Polaroid Corporation before getting his recording contract, and about Scholz's lack of interest in climbing the corporate ladder into company management.
+The song is about the people Scholz worked with at the Polaroid Corporation before getting his recording contract, and about Scholz's lack of interest in climbing the corporate ladder into company management.
 Dick Nusser of Billboard described the theme of the song being that "Competition and a corporate slot aren't the only choices.
 Better to turn on, tune in and seek 'Peace Of Mind.'"
 According to music journalist Chuck Eddy, the lyrics argue that it is unhealthy for people to compete with each other.
 Paul Elliott commented on the lyrics' "positivity," exhorting people to look past their mundane life to "find deeper meaning".
 He also noted the song's "uplifting quality," expressed through "its freewheeling riff, its rich melody and dazzling vocal harmonies".
-AXS contributor Craig James describes the theme as being that it is better to make music and being at peace with yourself is better than corporate aspirations.
-Vanyaland's Daniel Brockman found irony in the refrain, "I understand about indecision, and I don’t care if I get behind/People living in competition, all I want is to have my peace of mind,” noting that this was a hit single premised on lyrics stating that one shouldn't take their career too seriously.
+AXS contributor Craig James describes the theme as being "that it is better to make music and being at peace with yourself is better than corporate aspirations."
+Vanyaland's Daniel Brockman found irony in the refrain, "I understand about indecision, and I don't care if I get behind/People living in competition, all I want is to have my peace of mind," noting that this was a hit single premised on lyrics stating that one shouldn't take their career too seriously.
 Mojo magazine cited the lyrics as presenting an alternate view of the American Dream to that described in another song from the Boston album, "Hitch a Ride".

-The Greenwood Encyclopedia of Rock History described it as being "built around soaring guitars, tight vocal harmonies, and huge hooks," which were part of the band's appeal.
+The Greenwood Encyclopedia of Rock History described the song as being "built around soaring guitars, tight vocal harmonies, and huge hooks," which were part of the band's appeal.
 Boston lead singer Brad Delp cited "Peace of Mind" as an example of how Scholz was able to combine the vocal harmonies of the Beach Boys with the heavy guitar sound of Led Zeppelin.
 Rolling Stone commented on how the guitars "feel epic" but also "delicate and intimate".
 Tom Moon cited "Peace of Mind" and "Long Time" as examples to illustrate how Scholz varied his guitar effects for each Boston song, stating that "Peace of Mind" has a "grittier, less airbrushed attack".

 The song is among the earliest ones in popular music to use vi–IV–I–V chord progression, a variant of I–V–vi–IV progression, widely popular in modern Western music.